MattiaPerrone123/Life_Expectancy_Prediction/README.md

 EDA has significally improved the performances of the models (Random Forest MSE on the test set dimished by 12%).
 Ensemble models showed much better performances with respect to linear regression.
 The best ensemble model (XGBoost) allowed to reduce MSE on the test set up to 31% with respect to the best regression model (Ridge).

-A more detailed description of the project is presented in the file Life_Expectancy_Slides
+A more detailed description of the project is presented in the file Life_Expectancy_Slides.pdf